OntoType: Ontology-Guided and Pre-Trained Language Model Assisted Fine-Grained Entity Typing: Methodology

 \subsection{Fine-Grained Type Resolution}

 Given the high-level types of the entity mentions, \our further leverages the ontology structure to progressively resolve the fine-grained label.
-Following the same principle of entailment-based type selection for the high-level types, we utilize the entailment model to automatically select the most accurate fine-grained entity types along our type ontology.
+Following the same principle of entailment-based type selection for the high-level types, we utilize the entailment model \cite{roberta} to compute the entailment score, $\sigma_{entail}$.
+Then, \our can automatically select the most accurate fine-grained entity types along our type ontology.
 Specifically, we first examine the child types of the previously determined higher-level types and then select the child type with the highest ranked score as the fine-grained type.

 In addition to the entailment model, we also utilize the candidate type set to refine our fine-grained type selection.
-If the parsed head word is present in our type ontology, the entailment scores of that parent and its child types are weighted higher.
-Similarly, if the generated candidate labels are in our type ontology, the entailment scores of those parents and their child types are also weighted higher.
-Finally, we select the fine-grained type for each mention with the highest weighted entailment score.
+If the parsed head word is present in our type ontology, the entailment scores of that parent and its child types are weighted higher through $\sigma_{cand}$.
+Similarly, if the generated candidate types are in our type ontology, the entailment scores of their parents and children are also weighted higher through $\sigma_{cand}$.
+Finally, we select the fine-grained type for each mention with the highest-ranked score.

 We calculate the ranking score for the entities at the current level of the ontology as follows: